mat-sz/filedrop-docker/README.md

 ### Setup without another reverse proxy (difficult)

-There are two things that need to be adjusted for HTTPS support.
+There are three things that need to be adjusted for HTTPS support.

 1. Certificates must be configured in `conf/nginx/nginx.conf`.
 There are several guides available for configuration of nginx in docker with Let's Encrypt:
    - https://mindsers.blog/post/https-using-nginx-certbot-docker/